42xel/BAPL2/Project/littleTricks.md

 # Single pass multipass.

-Using promises (callback functions) allows to do things in a single ass that would otherwise require several.
+Using promises (callback functions) allows to do things in a single pass that would otherwise require several.

 Things like gathering names (function, variable, labels ...), crossed recursion.